Karla Sofen

-Dr. Karla Sofen (also known as Moonstone, Meteorite, and Ms. Marvel) is a fictional character appearing in American comic books published by Marvel Comics.
-She first appeared in Captain America (vol. 1) #192, created by writer Marv Wolfman and artist Frank Robbins.
+Dr. Karla Sofen (also known as Moonstone, Meteorite, and Ms. Marvel) is a character appearing in American comic books published by Marvel Comics.
+She first appeared in Captain America #192 (December 1975), created by writer Marv Wolfman and artist Frank Robbins.

 Moonstone is a former psychologist who got her powers from a fusion with a gravity stone designed by the alien Kree.
 The character has been depicted as both a supervillain and an anti-hero at various times in her publication history.
 She was a member of the Masters of Evil, Thunderbolts and the Dark Avengers, and in the latter group she temporally replaced Carol Danvers as Ms. Marvel.

 Moonstone has been described as one of Marvel's most notable and powerful female supervillains.

 Publication history

-The character first appeared as a gun moll of the villain Dr. Faustus in Captain America (vol. 1) #192.
+The character first appeared as a gun moll of the villain Dr. Faustus in Captain America #192 (December 1975).
 She later appeared in issue #228 of The Incredible Hulk where it was revealed that she was the psychiatrist of the former Moonstone, Lloyd Bloch, and that she tricked him into relinquishing the moonstone to her.
 She was later revealed to be a member of the shadowy organization known as the Corporation.

 She appeared in Avengers as part of the supervillain team the Masters of Evil.
 During the disappearance of the Avengers and the Fantastic Four (after the Onslaught crossover), the Masters of Evil, Moonstone (as Meteorite) included, posed as the new hero team called the Thunderbolts.
 After 12 issues, their true identities were exposed.
 Moonstone returned to the Thunderbolts series in 2007's Thunderbolts #110, as the team's new field leader.

 Moonstone was one of the Thunderbolts' characters that Brian Michael Bendis moved over to the Dark Avengers, where she took on the identity of Ms. Marvel, and she became the main character in the Ms. Marvel solo title in issue #38.
 She appeared as a regular character in the Dark Avengers series from issue #1 (March 2009) through issue #16 (June 2010).

 Moonstone returned to the Thunderbolts in issue #144, after the Dark Reign era.
 She became part of a government program led by Luke Cage to reform villains.
 Joining them was Juggernaut, Ghost, Crossbones, and Man-Thing.
 She remained with the team after the title transitioned into Dark Avengers beginning with issue #175.

 Moonstone was also a member of the third Thunderbolts team, which was relaunched as part of the aftermath of Avengers: Standoff!.
 It was written by Jim Zub and drawn by Jon Malin, the team consists of Moonstone, The Winter Soldier, the Fixer, Atlas and MACH-V. The comic was cancelled after twelve issues due to the Secret Empire event.